Indiana Democrats pushing to legalize marijuana

 "Marijuana is a really popular issue, and a large majority of Hoosiers want to see this get done.
 Democrats are ready to take the lead on this effort because it’s a win-win for Indiana, and it’ll fulfill the party’s consistent promise of creating a better future for Hoosier families.
 It’s time to legalize recreational cannabis across Indiana,” Schmuhl said.

 Democrats and some Republicans have made many attempts at legalizing marijuana in the past.
-They have failed.
+In 2021, there were 10 bills filed.
+They all failed.

 Gov. Eric Holcomb has also voiced his opposition to legalizing recreational marijuana.
 He has also continued to oppose medical marijuana saying in the past that he would not approve it without more research.